Indian hip-hop

 Indian hip hop is a genre of popular music developed in India.
-Desi hip hop is a term given by Bohemia for music and culture which combines the influences of hip hop and the Indian subcontinent; the term desi referring to the South Asian diaspora.
+Desi hip-hop is a term given by Bohemia for music and culture which combines the influences of hip-hop and the Indian subcontinent; the term desi referring to the South Asian diaspora.
 The term has also come to be used as an alternative for rap music and even pop music which involves rappers of South Asian origins.
-It is widely known today as Desi Hip Hop or DHH.
+It is widely known today as desi hip-hop or DHH.

 Overview

+1980s to early 2000s: Early beginnings

-Indian hip hop emerged in the mid-1980s, driven by American breakdancing films such as Wild Style (1982) and Beat Street (1984), gaining popularity in urban youth culture in major cities like Mumbai, Delhi, Chennai, Bangalore, and Kolkata.
+Indian hip-hop emerged in the mid-1980s, driven by American breakdancing films such as Wild Style (1982) and Beat Street (1984), gaining popularity in urban youth culture in major cities like Mumbai, Delhi, Chennai, Bangalore and Kolkata.
 By the late 1980s, Kolkata became a centre for hip hop dance workshops, while Mumbai, Delhi, Bangalore, and Chennai prioritised rap, leading to emergence of distinct regional hip hop scenes in local languages by the late 1990s.

 Apache Indian, a UK artist of Indian origin, was the earliest to make an impact on the UK charts with a series of hits during the 90s.
 This also paralleled the rise of Asian Underground in the UK.
 The inflow of hip hop into India is also attributed to certain clubs and DJs in New Delhi in the 90s.

 Baba Sehgal introduced a caricaturist version of Hindi rap in the 1990s with his albums.
-In 1992, his album Thanda Thanda Pani sold 100,000 copies in three and a half months and brought rap music to the Indian club scene, his cadence and flow particularly drawing inspiration from rapper Vanilla Ice.
+Similarly, Devang Patel also started making parodies of Hindi film songs and Hindi language parodies of Western songs, and started releasing them under the Patel Scope series.
+In 1992, Sehgal's album Thanda Thanda Pani sold 100,000 copies in three and a half months and brought rap music to the Indian club scene, his cadence and flow particularly drawing inspiration from rapper Vanilla Ice.
+The song "Pettai Rap" from the 1994 Tamil movie Kaadhalan catapulted Suresh Peters as a rapper and a music director.
+In 1998, actor and dancer Jaaved Jaaferi also introduced hip-hop in Hindi film music, with the song "Mumbhai", from the soundtrack of the film Bombay Boys.